wbsumners96/wind-turbines/meeting_notes.md

 - [ ] tweak nonlinearity function $f(power)$
 - [ ] incorporate neighboring times
 - [ ] incorporate turbulence intensity (TI)
-- [ ] learn how to determine reference turbines
+- [-] learn how to determine reference turbines
 - [ ] add file info to README
+- [ ] from the measurements given by the turbines at a given time, what's the best way to get an "agreed" measurement for e.g. wind speed, wind direction. mode/mean/hypermean/stock prices?

 # Meeting Notes
 ## 13 January 2022